 We have developed action plans for a wide range of scenarios, but given the uncertainty regarding the magnitude and duration of the pandemic's effects, it is impossible to predict with specificity or quantify the future impact on our business, financial condition and results of operations.
 In the second quarter of 2020 certain of our manufacturing operations and installation services were temporarily disrupted by shutdowns mandated by government authorities and from actual and potential exposure to COVID-19, negatively affecting sales volume and contributing to operating inefficiencies, such as a decrease in manufacturing cost absorption in the quarter.
 These temporary disruptions included work stoppages in several of our manufacturing operations in the U.S., Mexico, and the United Kingdom.
 We also experienced a temporary stoppage of certain large meter installation services within our Aclara business in the second quarter.
-We expect these disruptions and inefficiencies may continue to adversely affect our operating results in future periods and the ultimate extent and duration of these disruptions could have a material adverse effect on our results of operations and liquidity in 2020.
+In the third quarter of 2020, the effect of disruptions to our manufacturing operations was not as significant and the effect on installation services moderated, however, given the continued uncertainty around the scope, severity, and duration of the pandemic, we expect these disruptions and inefficiencies in our operations, or disruptions in the operations of our suppliers, may adversely affect our operating results in future periods.
+The ultimate extent and duration of these disruptions could have a material adverse effect on our results of operations and liquidity.

-The disruption in economic activity as a result of the COVID-19 pandemic also affected customer demand across our end markets during the first half of 2020 and we anticipate that continuing measures to combat the pandemic will continue to adversely affect demand for an unknown period.
+The disruption in economic activity as a result of the COVID-19 pandemic also affected customer demand across our end markets during the first nine months of 2020 and we anticipate that continuing measures to combat the pandemic will continue to adversely affect demand for an unknown period.
 In general terms, we continue to expect our Electrical segment to experience significant volume declines in 2020.
 In our Utility Solutions segment, demand continued to be strong within our Power Systems business group, which provides critical T&D components to electric utilities.
-Despite higher demand, Net sales were lower in the second quarter due to a temporary supply chain disruption involving mandated regulatory orders to close two large manufacturing facilities in Mexico.
-Net sales of our Aclara business group were also negatively affected in the second quarter of 2020 by the temporary stoppage of certain large meter installations and other regulatory restrictions on smart infrastructure projects and deployments.
+Despite higher demand, Net sales were lower in the second quarter due to a temporary supply chain disruption involving mandated regulatory orders to close two large manufacturing facilities in Mexico and the effect of these disruptions did not recur in the third quarter of 2020.
+Net sales of our Aclara business group were also negatively affected in the second quarter of 2020 by the temporary stoppage of certain large meter installations and other regulatory restrictions on smart infrastructure projects and deployments and Aclara revenues continued to be affected by regulatory restrictions on certain project deployments and installations as a result of the COVID-19 pandemic, although these headwinds moderated as the third quarter progressed.

-We incurred higher costs in the first half of 2020 due to increases to our bad debt reserves in light of expected credit losses resulting from the deterioration of general economic conditions.
 During the second quarter, our labor costs increased due to the appreciation pay increase provided to our U.S. and Mexican hourly employees, as well as salaried employees who are involved in the ongoing management of plant and warehouse operations.
 We have also implemented an emergency paid leave program for our employees that provides hourly employees with up to 80 hours of paid time off.
-The extent and duration of additional cost increases of this nature in the future, or other future costs increases due to the COVID-19 pandemic, remains uncertain.
+The extent and duration of additional cost increases of this nature in the future, or other future cost increases due to the COVID-19 pandemic, remains uncertain.
+We also incurred higher costs in the first nine months of 2020 due to increases to our bad debt reserves in light of expected credit losses resulting from the deterioration of general economic conditions.